jiahanwen95/EECS731_Final-Project_Team-league-of-Legends/README.md

 # Project Synopsis
-Our project use data analysis to predict the outcome of the game based on various data in the moba game League of Legends。
+Our project use data analysis to predict the outcome of the game based on various data in the moba game League of Legends。(more detail on report file)

 # Division of team members
 Hanwen Jia: Predicting results based on importance of overall map